-Two Framework Actions titled Gulf of Mexico Red Snapper Recreational Data Calibration and Recreational Catch Limits and Modification of Annual Catch Limits for Gulf of Mexico Red Snapper were implemented on January 1, 2023.
-The Data Calibration Framework modified recreational catch limits for the state-specific private angling ACLs.
+Two Framework Actions (FAs) titled Gulf of Mexico Red Snapper Recreational Data Calibration and Recreational Catch Limits and Modification of Annual Catch Limits for Gulf of Mexico Red Snapper were implemented on January 1, 2023.
+The Data Calibration FA modified recreational catch limits for the state-specific private angling ACLs.
 The Catch Limits Framework increased red snapper catch limits for both the commercial and recreational sectors.

-Another Framework Action titled Modification of Catch Limits for Gulf of Mexico Red Snapper would reduce the OFL but increase other catch limits for red snapper after implementation.
-A proposed rule to implement this framework action was published March 2, 2023.
-As of the date of this framework action, a final rule has not yet been published.
+Another Framework Action titled Modification of Catch Limits for Gulf of Mexico Red Snapper reduced the OFL but increased other catch limits for red snapper.
+A final rule to implement this framework action was published June 8, 2023, and the rule is effective as of July 10, 2023.